-We currently purchase the APIs used in CTx-1301 (Dexmethylphenidate) and CTx-1302 (Dextroamphetamine) and excipients from USA based third-party manufacturers.
+We currently purchase the APIs used in CTx-1301 (Dexmethylphenidate); CTx-1302 (Dextroamphetamine) and CTx-2103 as well as excipients from third-party manufacturers based in the United States.
 We anticipate entering into commercial supply agreements with many of these manufacturers in the future.
-Both drug substances are classified as controlled under U.S. federal law.
+The APIs for both CTx-1301 and CTx-1302 are controlled under United States federal law.
 Dexmethylphenidate, and dextroamphetamine are classified by the DEA as Schedule II controlled substances.
 As with all stimulate medications, there is a potential for abuse.
 Consequently, our procurements, manufacturing, shipping, dispensing and storing of our product candidates will be subject to regulation, as described in more detail under the "DEA Regulation" section included elsewhere in this prospectus.
+The API for CTx-2103 (buspirone) is not as scheduled controlled substance therefore additional DEA regulations will not apply.